cwlacewe/SNAS-Series/DSNAS/README.md

 where {config_name} could be DSNASsearch240.yaml, DSNASretrain240.yaml, SPOSretrain240.yaml

 ### Citation
-If you find our codes or trined models useful in your research, please consider to star our repo and cite our paper:
+If you find the codes or trained models useful in your research, please consider to star our repo or author's repo (https://github.com/SNAS-Series/SNAS-Series) and cite their paper:

     @inproceedings{hu2020dsnas,
       title={DSNAS: Direct Neural Architecture Search without Parameter Retraining},